We are building a new version of our website. We want to make sure our immigration and citizenship services are simple to use and meet your needs.

 This information is for people who can include a family member in their application for a visa, other than a refugee, humanitarian or protection visa.

-For information on including family members in a refugee, humanitarian or protection visa application see Form 1497i — Including family members in your refugee, humanitarian or protection visa application (110KB PDF).
+including family members in a refugee, humanitarian or protection visa application see Form 1497i — Including family members in your refugee, humanitarian or protection visa application (110KB PDF).

 Not all visas are the same.
 Read the requirements for the visa you are applying for to confirm who can be included in your application.

 A member of your family unit can be your: